rodekruis/helpful-information/docs/Guide-How_to_set_up_an_instance.md

   Editors can now see their content-changes on the public URL.
   People affected can be informed about the available information at the public URL.

+- Editors can see details about "[How to use](https://github.com/rodekruis/helpful-information#how-to-use)"-HIA in the [helpful-information/README](https://github.com/rodekruis/helpful-information#readme)

 ---